MarkHoeber/sublime_sphinx_guide/source/lists.rst

     * Item 2.
     * Item 3.

-An unordered lists should have 3-7 items.
+An unordered list should have 3-7 items.

 Unordered List Inside Ordered List
 *********************************************